BielRoig/hfeb-guide/content/docs/beyond-the-basics/cmc-distribution.md

 The hFEB player played Shifter as Palinchron, and the opponent Bolted it with the untap trigger on the stack — dealing 3 damage to Shifter and preventing the combo that turn (Devourer would have died to state-based actions with that 3 damage).
 The hFEB player waited until the opponent's upkeep, discarded Devourer for Triskelion, and pinged for lethal.

 An **alternative line for the opponent** would have been to save the Bolt for later, betting that the hFEB player had only a single creature in hand (which he did).
-Without Triskelion and Devourer in hand, we have to fetch something with Devourer (either Triskelion or Akroma) to win — and in that small window between pitching Devourer and resolving the Survival tutor, the opponent has a chance to wreck us.
+Without Triskelion and Devourer in hand, we have to fetch something with Devourer (either Triskelion or Akroma) to win: in that small window between pitching Devourer and resolving the Survival tutor, the opponent has a chance to wreck us.

 Of course, as the FEB player, we could wait to draw a second creature and respond to any burn with a second Survival activation pitching Devourer for Triskelion.
 But here we assume we want to win this turn.